thewoolleyman/amibuilder/README.markdown

     source ~/.amibuilderrc_debug
     ./amibuilder

-You could even call functions directly:
+You could even call functions directly (You may want to comment 'set -e', though, so your terminal doesn't close on errors):

     # load debug config
     source ~/.amibuilderrc_debug